Need a reference of things to do when your child is sick? Make caring for sick kids much easier with this helpful checklist.

 6. Give water depending on your child’s ailments

 The biggest risk with the vomiting and diarrhea typical of the stomach flu is dehydration.
 That said, it also doesn’t mean you should offer your child cup after cup of water.
-I made this mistake, which only led to my child vomiting even more water.
+I made this mistake, which only led to my child vomiting even more liquids.

 I found the best way to encourage my kids to drink water is by allowing them to carry a sippy cup throughout the day.
 They were more willing to drink out of it—and frequently too—than a regular water cup.